 As an example, the AI in paracetamol is paracetamol, the excipients include maize starch and magnesium stearate.

 The question of whether the patent protects an AI is important in deciding whether a supplementary protection certificate (SPC) may be obtained by the patent owner.
 An SPC provides an extension of up to five years to patent protection for certain authorised medicines.
 The purpose of the SPC is to compensate the patent owner for the long delays in bringing the drug to market necessitated by clinical trials, which eat into the original 20-year term of patent protection.
 However, SPCs are only available if the patent relied on protects an AI or combination of AIs.
-It is often, but not always, the case that ‘secondary patents’ do not qualify for SPCs.
-The question as to whether a second medical use can qualify for an SPC is, however, currently unclear based on CJEU case law.
-This is an area of increasing interest at the moment in view of the potential importance of repurposed drugs to health services.
+As a result, "secondary patents" often do not qualify for SPCs, and the Court of Justice of the European Union (CJEU) has confirmed that second medical use patents will not normally qualify either.
+This is an area of increasing interest in view of the potential importance of repurposed drugs to health services.
+There have been some indications that the English Court of Appeal may look favourably on the grant of SPCs for second medical uses, raising the possibility that the UK courts may diverge from the EU on this subject at some point in the future, but this is mere speculation at this time.